 Waste heat recovery systems

-Waste heat recovery is well proven onboard ships, but the potential can be variable depending on the size, numbers, usage and efficiency of the engines on board.
+Waste heat recovery is well proven on-board ships, but the potential can be variable depending on the size, numbers, usage and efficiency of the engines on-board.
 Furthermore, these measures are usually not relevant for retrofitting, due to large costs and efforts related to redesign, steel work, extra weight, etc.

 Applicability and assumptions

 This technology can be applied to all ships regardless of size, age and type even though it seems to be a practical lower limit on the engine size of 10 MW at present.
+However, the installations tend to be on ships with a large electrical load to use the electricity generated from the heat recovery, otherwise it needs to be combined with batteries.

 The effect is assumed to be constant, as the vessels operating at a high enough engine load when in operation for the power turbine/steam turbine to work efficiently.
 Note that in reality a slow steaming vessel initially designed for e.g. 80% engine load on main engine would not be able to utilize a power turbine/steam turbine.